jberry93/Notebook/Notes/Javascript/Javascript_4.md

 }
 ```

-Now let's split the second element up into an array containing all the individual letters of the second element string:
+Now let's split the second element up into an array containing all the individual letters of the second element string in lowercase so that case sensitivity is eliminated:

 ```Javascript
 function mutation(arr){